 This post is all about our favorite holiday and Christmas traditions with toddlers.
-Last year with two little ones we had so much fun with the magic of Christmas and I’m so excited for all of these this year as well!
+The magic of Christmas is so fun with kids and I’m so excited for all of these this year as well!
 This post was originally published in November 2018.
 This post may contain affiliate links.

 December is almost here and holidays with kids is the best.
 There may be a little less sleep and a few more meltdowns in the toy aisles, but the magic little ones bring to the season is real.
 If you’re looking for traditions for you and your little ones this holiday season, I’m sharing our Christmas traditions along with a few other ideas.

 Before we dive into all the different traditions you can start with your family, lets chat about what traditions are for a minute.
 Traditions can look very different across cultures and religions but essentially, a tradition is something celebrated by a group of the people the same way every year (or every week, every month, every quarter, etc).
 Traditions are often passed down from generation to generation but just because you haven’t inherited traditions doesn’t mean your generation can’t be the first.

 Traditions have historically centered around celebrations, stories, food, rituals, and music but they can be whatever you want them to be.

 Traditions give children a sense of belonging, identity, and stability.